INTRODUCTION

 Vision naturally declines with age, increasing the risk of macular degeneration and other eye conditions.
 Omega-3 fatty acids, particularly DHA, are vital for maintaining the structural integrity of the retina and protecting against oxidative damage.
 Regular intake of omega-3s can help:

-- Slow the progression of age-related macular degeneration.
+- Slow Macular Degeneration: Reduces the progression of age-related vision loss.

-Omega-3 fatty acids support healthy ageing and eye health and contribute to preserving independence and quality of life.
+Omega-3 fatty acids support healthy ageing and eye health, helping preserve independence and visual clarity.

 TIPS FOR INCREASING OMEGA-3 INTAKE AS YOU AGE